TheSoftwareHouse/babelsheet-js/docs-src/development.md

 ## Change translations storage from redis to file
 Service is implemented to use redis as cache storage but can use another database or even in memory cache as well.
 There are various implementations in `src/infrastracture/storage`.
 For fast production use it is recommended to use redis, but for local development and debugging in memory implementation can be used.
-There are some other implementations available now, like `in file`.
-In order to change translations storage to file:
+There are some other implementations available now, like `inFileStorage`.
+In order to change translations storage in file:

 1. Open `/src/services/producer/container.ts` and change: